-Sexually transmitted diseases (STDs) are infections that are transferred from person to person through sexual contact, such as orally, anally or vaginally.
-If you’ve had unprotected sex, not only could you be pregnant, but you could also have an STD.
-Additionally, it’s also possible to have an STD and not know it.
+Sexually transmitted infections (STIs) are infections that are transferred from person to person through sexual contact, such as orally, anally or vaginally.
+If you’ve had unprotected sex, not only could you be pregnant, but you could also have an STI.
+Additionally, it’s also possible to have an STI and not know it.
 Many women will not experience any symptoms in the early stages of infection, but if left untreated, these infections can cause serious harm to your body.

-There are over 25 different STDs and by age 25, 50 percent of sexually active individuals will contract one.
-Some STDs are curable, while some are not, which is why it’s important to get tested as soon as possible after unprotected sexual contact.
-Below, you can find some of the most common STDs along with the symptoms associated with each.
+There are over 25 different STIs and by age 25, 50 percent of sexually active individuals will contract one.
+Some STIs are curable, while some are not, which is why it’s important to get tested as soon as possible after unprotected sexual contact.
+Below, you can find some of the most common STIs along with the symptoms associated with each.

 Many women infected with gonorrhea do not have any symptoms.
 If they do, they are typically mistaken for a bladder infection.
 You can contract gonorrhea through any sexual contact, and if a woman is pregnant, it can be transferred to the fetus as well.
 Although gonorrhea is curable, if left untreated it can cause serious and permanent health problems in both men and women.

 Human Papillomavirus (HPV) and genital warts is the most common STI.
 More than 50 percent of sexually active people will contract HPV in their lifetime.
 Sometimes, the body will clear up HPV on its own, however, some forms of HPV can lead to certain types of cancers.
 There are more than 100 types of HPV, so symptoms differ greatly.
 If genital warts are present, they can be treated and removed in a variety of ways.